- Hepatitis Pictures Slideshow: What Puts You at Risk

-Up to 95% of infected adults are able to clear the hepatitis B virus from their body and become immune to further infections with hepatitis B. However, some people are not able to clear the hepatitis B virus and it progresses to chronic (persistent) infection and inflammation of the liver.
-Approximately 90% of infants infected at birth and 25%–50% of infected children aged 1–5 years have chronic persistent infection.
+Most infected adults are able to clear the hepatitis B virus from their body and become immune to further infections with hepatitis B. However, some people are not able to clear the hepatitis B virus and it progresses to chronic (persistent) infection and inflammation of the liver.
+Most infants infected at birth and 25% to 50% of infected children aged 1–5 years have chronic persistent infection.

 Vaccination has reduced the number of new cases of hepatitis B by more than 75% in the United States.
 The hepatitis B vaccine contains a protein (antigen) that stimulates the body to make protective antibodies.
-Examples of hepatitis B vaccines available in the United States include hepatitis b vaccine-injection (Engerix-B, Recombivax-HB).
+Examples of hepatitis B vaccines available in the United States include hepatitis B vaccine-injection (Engerix-B and Recombivax-HB).
 Three doses (given at 0, 1, and 6 months) are necessary to assure protection.

 There are also combination vaccines on the market that provide protection against hepatitis B and other diseases.
 For example:

 Hepatitis B vaccines are effective and safe.
-Up to 95% of vaccinated individuals develop protective antibodies when they get the vaccine and are protected from infection with hepatitis B. Among individuals at high risk for infection with hepatitis B include:
+Most vaccinated individuals develop protective antibodies when they get the vaccine and are protected from infection with hepatitis B. Among individuals at high risk for infection with hepatitis B include:

 A blood test for hepatitis B antibodies is recommended after vaccination to ensure that antibodies have been produced.
 For the few who do not form antibodies, revaccination may improve the response, especially in infants.
 However, a small proportion of individuals will never respond to hepatitis B vaccination.
 Side effects from the vaccine usually are mild, primarily soreness at the site of injection.
 The risk of serious allergic reactions (anaphylaxis) is less than one per million doses.